afernandezrios90/loki-demo/README.md

 ## Description

+> [!TIP]
+> You are in the `main` branch.
+Other active branches with slightly different funcionality are:
+> - `virtual-store` --> Loki + Alloy deployment that gather logs from the Virtual Store App (Please check: https://github.com/afernandezrios90/virtual-store).

 This project is just a simple simulation of a Loki installations to test basic functionality.
 It is based on 'what-is-loki' branch of [loki-fundamentals](https://github.com/grafana/loki-fundamentals) official repository.

 ## High-level diagram